Hazlet Swim & Tennis Club

 1 parent 2 children 17 and under who reside at the same address. $536 (Plan 3w)

 You may pay by check or credit card:

-Click here to apply for membership and pay by check.
+To pay by check.
 You will input your information, print out the form (3 pages), sign the form and attach your check.
 You can place the completed application and payment in the drop box at Town Hall (next to the flagpoles) or send by postal mail as soon as possible to the Hazlet Recreation, 1766 Union Ave., Hazlet, NJ 07730.
 Please also complete the 2-page waiver form (PDF).

-Click here to apply for membership and pay by credit card.
+To pay by credit card.
 (Note, you will need to create an account, upload proof of address, and there is a small convenience fee for credit card processing.)
 Please also complete the 2-page waiver form (PDF).

 Waiver Form For Swim Club Members